Hooghoudt (distillery)

-Hooghoudt is a Gronings producer of several alcoholic beverages.
+Hooghoudt is a Groninger producer of several alcoholic beverages.
 The company was founded in 1888.
-Hooghoudt's products include genever (a gin-like liquor), vodka and beerenburg.
+Hooghoudt's products include jenever (Dutch gin), vodka and beerenburg.

 History

 The family company was founded in 1888 by Hero Jan Hooghoudt, who had been a baker.
 The distillery was based in the city centre of Groningen, but has since moved to a new complex in an office park in Euvelgunne.
-The distillery employs between 50–100 people and has an estimated revenue of 10 to 25 million euros.
+The distillery employs between 50 and 100 people and has an estimated revenue of 10 to 25 million euros.
 The distillery has a relationship with the Herberg Hooghoudt tasting room and café on Reguliersgracht ("regulator's canal") in Amsterdam.

+Hooghoudt was acquired in May 2025 by La Martiniquaise who announced in July that the distillery would close by the end of 2025 and production would be transferred to a facility in Ghent, Belgium.